History of Australia (1945–present): End of the 1940s

 In 1944, the Liberal Party of Australia was formed, with Robert Menzies as its founding leader.
 The party would come to dominate the early decades of the post-war period.
 Outlining his vision for a new political movement in 1944, Menzies said:

-In April 1945, Prime Minister John Curtin despatched an Australian delegation which included attorney-general and minister for external affairs H V Evatt to discuss formation of the United Nations.
+In April 1945, Prime Minister John Curtin despatched an Australian delegation which included attorney-general and minister for external affairs H. V. Evatt to discuss formation of the United Nations.
 Australia played a significant mediatory role in these early years of the United Nations, successfully lobbying for an increased role for smaller and middle-ranking nations and a stronger commitment to employment rights into the U.N.
 Charter.
 Evatt was elected president of the third session of the United Nations General Assembly (September 1948 to May 1949).

-When Labor Prime Minister John Curtin passed away in July 1945.
-Frank Forde served as Prime Minister from 6–13 July, before the party elected Ben Chifley as Curtin's successor.
+When Labor Prime Minister John Curtin died in July 1945.
+Frank Forde served as prime minister from 6–13 July, before the party elected Ben Chifley as Curtin's successor.
 Chifley, a former railway engine driver, won the 1946 election.
 His government introduced national projects, including the Snowy Mountains Scheme and an assisted immigration program and pursued centralist economic policies – making the Commonwealth the collector of income tax, and seeking to nationalise the private banks.
 At the conference of the New South Wales Labor Party in June 1949, Chifely sought to define the labour movement as having:

 With an increasingly uncertain economic outlook, after his attempt to nationalise the banks and the coal strike by the Communist-dominated Miners Federation, Chifley lost office at the 1949 federal election to Menzies' newly established Liberal Party, in coalition with the Country Party.